-The SBA reserves the right to audit any PPP loan, regardless of size.
+The SBA reserves the right to audit any PPP, regardless of size.
 These audits may occur after forgiveness has been granted.
 In accordance with the CARES Act, all borrowers are required to maintain their PPP loan documentation for six years after the PPP loan was forgiven or repaid in full and to provide that documentation to the SBA upon request.
-The Agency does not believe the results of any audits or reviews by the SBA would have a material impact on the consolidated financial statements.